Follow the step by step process or choose what situation that best describes you:

 Application Process and Accreditation

-You are ready for Step 3 of the process in becoming a New Jersey lawyer- applying to the ABA-accredited law school of your choice.
+You are ready for Step 3 of the process of becoming a New Jersey lawyer- applying to the ABA-accredited law school of your choice.
 Remember, under the rules of the New Jersey Board of Bar Examiners, before you can take the state’s bar exam, you must graduate with a Juris Doctor (J.D.) degree from an ABA-accredited law school anywhere in the United States (not necessarily in New Jersey).
 There are more than 200 ABA-accredited law schools nationwide, and they are listed in the LSAC Official Guide to ABA-Approved Law Schools.

 Credential Assembly Service

 Formerly known as the Law School Data Assembly Service (LSDAS), the Law School Admission Council’s Credential Assembly Service (CAS) is vital to use when applying for enrollment at any ABA-accredited law institution.
-It will help you to gather, coordinate, and send law school applications with all necessary supporting documentation (such as transcripts, letters of recommendation and evaluations) The CAS charges $195 for usage of this valuable service, and the fee includes applying electronically for you to your chosen ABA-accredited law schools.
+It will help you to gather, coordinate, and send law school applications with all necessary supporting documentation (such as transcripts, letters of recommendation, and evaluations) The CAS charges $195 for the usage of this valuable service, and the fee includes applying electronically for you to your chosen ABA-accredited law schools.
 Although the CAS standardizes the procedures and process, check with your individual law school’s requirements for admission to ensure that you send the proper number and types of documents when applying for enrollment.

 ABA-Accredited Law Schools in New Jersey